 |Feb.
 15th, 2012 01:05 pm Salvaging a run|

 Today's run did not go as planned.
 It started out normally enough; sunny and in the low 50s, so I donned an ugly but functional long-sleeved T-shirt (courtesy of last year's SF Marathon 5K) and long pants, and prepared for a six-mile round trip to the Palace of Fine Arts.
-2 notes - Make notes
+1 note - Make notes

 Just a few minutes into the run, I got side stitches that were painful enough that I was forced to stop and walk.
 Performing high-impact exercise safely means learning the difference between pain that signals potential injury and pain that can be safely ignored.
 Side stitches are normally in the latter category, a minor inconvenience.
 But every time I resumed running, the pain came back.

 I slowed again to a walk along the Marina, feeling sorry for myself despite the beautiful, fog-free view.
 I realized that I hadn't eaten properly the day before, as I'd been very tired and busy all day shooting and editing photos from the marriage equality rally and sit-in.
 I'd also had let too much time pass between waking and working out this morning, with only the calories from a cup of tea (sugared-and-soymilked) to sustain me.
 I normally get cramps if I try to run with any solid food in my stomach, but today maybe I just needed a little boost.
 I swallowed a Clif Shot and some water, and continued walking slowly to the Palace of Fine Arts.